berserkhmdvhb/python-project-template/README.md

 | 5️⃣      | `.env.test`     | Running under `pytest`        | Clean isolation for tests                                        | ✅ (optional)      | ✅ (in test mode)   |
 | 6️⃣      | `.env.sample`   | None of the above are present | Documentation or last-resort fallback                            | ✅                 | 🚫                 |

+> Note: This management or environments and prioritizing them is implemented in `src/myproject/settings.py`
 #### 2. **CLI Layer (`cli/`)**

 Handles user interaction and command routing: